Cu7ious/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks 	// finds empty files & dirs in current dir recursively (names only, hidden+, 1 per line, end with newline)

-102-acrostic 		// decodes acrostics that use the first letter of each line and adds a newline to the end
+102-acrostic 		// decodes acrostics that use the first letter of each line and adds a newline to the end 103-the_biggest_fan 	// parses web servers logs in TSV format & displays the top 11 hosts/IPs by frequency (most frequent first)
 ```